amanas/heroku-tensorflow-datalab/README.md

 IPython datalab with TensorFlow
 ===============================

 [IPython Notebook](http://ipython.org/notebook.html) packaged for Heroku + [pgcontents](https://github.com/quantopian/pgcontents) for persistent file storage.
-Also includes libraries to get you up and running with data analysis: pandas, statsmodels, scikit-learn, and [ipython-sql](https://github.com/mietek/instant-ipython) to connect to any RDBMS.
+Also includes libraries to get you up and running with data analysis: pandas, statsmodels, scikit-learn, Google TensorFlow, and [ipython-sql](https://github.com/mietek/instant-ipython) to connect to any RDBMS.

 Installation